India needs a three-pronged strategy to ensure regulatory accountability: Dr BR Jagashetty

 Close on the heels of the Gambia tragedy of paediatric fatalities wherein 66 children succumbed to prescribed cough syrups manufactured by the Haryana-based Maiden Pharmaceuticals, is an incident that has marred India’s image as the pharmacy of the world, Dr Jagashetty noted.

+Therefore, there is a need for strong regulatory, GMP compliant industry and pharmacy trade to be accountable and be able to trace and track the source to protect the reputation of the country, he said.
 Although, the government is in the process of implementing the trace and track for 300 fast moving brands in the form of bar code or QR Code for which a draft gazette notification has been issued creating a separate schedule H2, yet there have been a delays in investigations when spurious and contaminated charges have been reported.
 We also need track and trace guidelines to be announced & implemented for the domestic market too, he noted.

 Only centralization of the drugs control departments in the country retaining the existing powers of State officers like that of licensing, cancellation/suspension, prosecution etc., will enable a clear chain of directions, allow standardized procedures and better supervision of medicines manufactured and distributed pan-India, he said.